Terms & conditions

 - In general, we will primarily rely on visitors to post-moderate community interaction to keep the conversation lively.
 However, because of the sheer quantity involved, this unfortunately means we can't guarantee all comments live on the site are appropriate or in the spirit of our community standards.

 - Reporting abuse.
 While our staff will try to keep an eye on all community activity, we will rely on our users to report abusive, offensive or otherwise inappropriate comments when they appear by clicking on the “report abuse” link that appears next to each comment.
 This alerts us to problems and areas of concern to the community, which means we can make the space better for everyone: we're grateful for your help with this.

-> - Participants who seriously, persistently or wilfully ignore community standards, participation guidelines or terms and conditions will lose their posting privileges.
+- Participants who seriously, persistently or willfully ignore community standards, participation guidelines or terms and conditions will lose their posting privileges.
 This is not an action that we take lightly or arbitrarily.
-However, we are aiming to create and maintain an online experience consistent with the high value we place on civilised debate, and we reserve the right to make decisions that we feel support that.
+However, we are aiming to create and maintain an online experience consistent with the high value we place on civilized debate, and we reserve the right to make decisions that we feel support that.

-> - Please be aware that moderators may contact you by email in relation to your participation, especially where an issue comes up in relation to these community standards.
+- Please be aware that moderators may contact you by email in relation to your participation, especially where an issue comes up in relation to these community standards.
 Any advice they give/request they make should be adhered to, as our moderators are asked to enforce these community standards and create a constructive environment for everyone who contributes to our site.